TommyVaughan/Boston-House-Prices/README.md

 6) Create a neural network using keras that can predict the median house price based on the other variables in the dataset.

+7) Conclusions on the assignment.

-7) A list of the references used in completing the assignment.
+8) A list of the references used in completing the assignment.